Managing Alerts

 Tagging monitors

-Hover over a monitor to display the action menu on the right side of the table.
+Hover over a monitor to display the action menu and choose Manage tags.

 Type in a new tag or choose an existing one to add it to the monitor.

-Open the tag’s action menu to remove the tag from the monitor or change the tag color.
+Open the action menu of a specific tag item to Delete tag or change the tag color.

 You can also edit tags on the specific monitor configuration page.